podium-lib/podium-lib.github.io/docs/podlet/proxying.md

 In some cases, you may not wish to expose your podlets to the outside world, instead prefering to expose only layouts and let the layouts do the work of fetching content from internally placed podlets.

-A podlet server that is not exposed to the outside world except via a layout server that consumes its content may still need a way to define additional routes and make them publicly available.
+A podlet server that is not exposed to the outside world except via a layout server that consumes its content will likely still need a way to define additional routes and make them publicly available.

 Two very common use cases for this are when performing form submissions against a podlet and when making AJAX requests from client side code to a podlet.
 For example, a podlet might define an additional route at `/api` which is provided so that the client side JavaScript served by this podlet can fetch additional data asynchonously after page load.

 By default, a podlet serves up its content at `/`.
 While you can change this to a different route, `/content` for example, out of the box, no other routes will be accessible.
 In our example above, it will not be possible for the client side JavaScript code to make a request to `/api` as this code is now running in the layout and the layout does not provide an `/api` route.
 And since the podlet itself has no public address, there's no way to send a request directly to the podlet's `/api` route using an absolute URL either.

 To cater for this need to communicate directly with podlet servers, Podium provides a proxy feature.
-A Podium proxy is a transparent proxy that is mounted in the layout server making it possible to send any http request through it back to the podlet server.
+A Podium proxy is a transparent proxy that is mounted in the layout server making it possible to send any HTTP request through it back to the podlet server.

 If your infrastructure is setup such that podlet servers are only available through layout servers then using the Podium Proxy is the prefered way to make parts of a podlet server publically available.